 How Remote patient monitoring apps can transform the Healthcare Sector?

-Written by Deepak Bhagat, In Apps, Published On
+Written by Deepak Bhagat, In Apps, Updated On

-Ever wondered why the sales of fitness bands had seen massive growth?
-Or why doctors are asking to use PRM apps for tracking your daily activities?
+Have you ever wondered why the sales of fitness bands have seen massive growth?
+Or why are doctors asking to use PRM apps to track your daily activities?
 Remote Patient Monitoring is a highly preferred solution among doctors nowadays.
-Hence this article highlights the various RPM apps and technologies that are changing the Healthcare Sector.
+Hence, this article highlights the various RPM apps and technologies changing the healthcare sector.

-Currently, the number of hospitals investing or willing to enter RPM systems stands at 88%.
+Currently, 88% of hospitals are investing in or willing to enter RPM systems.
 Moreover, the Consumer Technology Association has revealed that 68% of healthcare institutes are ready to use RPM solutions.
 These solutions can assist providers in managing the health of high-risk patients regarding hospital readmissions and emergency cases.
-Therefore, it is essential to know RPM’s working and the different kinds of patient monitoring apps and technologies involved.
+Therefore, it is essential to know how RPM works and the different kinds of patient monitoring apps and technologies involved.

 How RPM Works?

-RPM is not the perfect alternative for in-person care but is surely the one to pressure both patients and providers.
+RPM is not the perfect alternative to in-person care, but it is undoubtedly the one that will pressure patients and providers.
 With remote patient monitoring, you will have a much greater involvement as a patient.
-Now you can pursue better management for your health.
-Moreover, it will also help to cut costs on hospitalization and nursing.
+Now, you can pursue better health management.
+Moreover, it will also help cut costs for hospitalization and nursing.

-Remote Patient Monitoring is a kind of healthcare delivery system that utilizes technological advancement to monitor patients.
+Remote Patient Monitoring is a healthcare delivery system that utilizes technological advancement to monitor patients.
 The key is to collect biometric data like BP, sleep quality, heart rate, and oxygen levels from a patient’s location.
 These data are then analyzed, interpreted, and transmitted to patient monitoring apps on your smartphone.
-A doctor can then see those data and further analyze you.
-Thus the need for hospital readmissions or checkups gets nullified.
-The RPM technology is very precise, and developers are working to make it even more accurate.
+A doctor can then see those data and further examine you.
+Thus, the need for hospital readmissions or checkups is nullified.
+The RPM technology is exact, and developers are working to make it even more accurate.

-Hence, RPM has proved to be the best modern healthcare technology available nowadays.
-This has become the ultimate symptom management tool and allows risk-bearing institutes to monitor patients with chronic conditions remotely.
-As a result, readmission and costs have reduced, care quality has improved, and patients are under more intense monitoring.
+Hence, RPM has proved to be the best modern healthcare technology.
+This has become the ultimate symptom management tool, allowing risk-bearing institutes to monitor patients with chronic conditions remotely.
+As a result, readmission and costs have been reduced, care quality has improved, and patients are under more intense monitoring.

 What are the different Remote Patient Monitoring Technologies?

 RPM provides a wide range of solutions.
-However, the basic principle is the same for every solution – collect and interpret physiological and biometric information.
+However, every solution’s basic principle is to collect and interpret physiological and biometric information.
 The RPM wearable and mobile devices are usually synced with patient monitoring apps for recording data.
 Some of these devices are:

 Smart Health Watch –

-Gone are the days when smartwatches used to only count steps and tell time.
-It has now become one of the most advanced and essential healthcare tools for any health-conscious individual.
-A smart health watch now has various features like health tracking, sleep tracking, and activity tracking.
-Moreover, it also monitors heart rate count.
-Other than these, it has some phone-related features like reading notifications, sending messages, or making calls.
+Gone are the days when smartwatches were used only to count steps and tell time.
+It has become one of the most advanced and essential healthcare tools for health-conscious individuals.
+An intelligent health watch now has various features like health, sleep, and activity tracking.
+Moreover, it also monitors heart rate counts.
+Besides, it has phone-related features like reading notifications, sending messages, or making calls.

 Wearable Blood Pressure Monitor –

 The main work of this device is to measure your blood pressure.
-However, it also monitors your daily activities such as distance traveled, calories burned, or steps are taken.
-A blood Pressure Monitor can also provide regarding personal habits that are affecting your BP.
+However, it also monitors your daily activities, such as distance travelled, calories burned, or steps taken.
+A blood pressure monitor can also provide information regarding personal habits affecting your BP.

 Wearable Fitness Tracker –